zdanek/maverick/docs/current/about.md

 ### Hardware support
 Maverick is designed to be cross platform and hardware agnostic.
 Initially it is being developed and tested on the following platforms:
-- Raspberry Pi (3, 2 Model B, A+, Raspbian and Ubuntu)
+- Raspberry Pi (4, 3, 2 Model B, A+, Zero, Zero W - Raspbian and Ubuntu)
 - ODROID (XU3/XU4, Ubuntu)
 - Intel Joule
 - Beaglebone Black (Debian and Ubuntu)

-Support will hopefully be added for more hardware in the future, eg:
-- Nvidia TX1/TX2
-- Intel Edison
 - Up Board/Squared
+- Nvidia TX1/TX2, Jetson Nano

+Support is easily added for other hardware, please raise an issue if you need help!

 Maverick will detect the base hardware platform and attached peripherals and apply software and default settings as necessary.
 Further base and peripheral config is available by specifying config parameters and including new modules.